 2. Drink lots of water

-While drinking plenty of water doesn’t necessarily ward off germs and viruses, research shows that it does help to support your immune system.
+While drinking plenty of water doesn’t necessarily ward off germs and viruses, research shows that it does help to support the immune system.

-In our circulatory systems, there’s a fluid called lymph, which is predominantly made from water and transports infection-fighting cells around our bodies.
-When you’re not sufficiently hydrated, the movement of lymph is hindered, which can lead to a weakened immune system.
+In our circulatory systems, there’s a fluid called lymph.
+This is predominantly made from water and transports infection-fighting cells around the body.
+When you’re not sufficiently hydrated, lymph’s movement is reduced, which can lead to a weakened immune system.

-It’s also advisable not to wait until you’re thirsty to drink, but to make sure you’re drinking water regularly throughout the day.
-As we age, science suggests that the innate desire to drink water declines.
-We don’t know why this happens exactly, but it’s still beneficial to try to get into the habit of drinking water regularly, even if you’re not thirsty.
+It’s advised not to wait until you’re thirsty to drink, but to make sure you’re drinking water regularly throughout the day.
+As we age, research suggests that the innate desire to drink water declines.
+We don’t know why this happens exactly, but it’s beneficial to try to get into the habit of drinking water regularly, even if you’re not thirsty.

 For further advice, it’s worth checking out our articles; 11 tips for staying hydrated and why it’s important and 9 healthy and hydrating alternatives to water.